We have information you must know before you buy the Sedona.

 The SWB model comes with an older-style 50/50 split rear seat that must be removed and stored in your garage to maximize cargo space.
 Third-row passengers in the SWB lose nearly an inch of hip room and nearly two inches of head room when compared with the popular long-wheelbase models.
 Also, cargo space behind the third row is just 12.9 cubic feet.
 Remove the second and third rows and the SWB model offers 121 cubic feet of carpeted cargo space.

-Cubby storage in the Sedona includes two glove compartments, one in the face of the dash, and a larger one at knee level, containing a bin, a big slot for CDs, and a hole for a cellphone.
+Cubby storage in the Sedona includes two glove compartments, one in the face of the dash, and a larger one at knee level, containing a bin, big slot for CDs, and a hole for a cell phone.
 There is a flip-down compartment at the very bottom of the center stack big enough for CDs.
 There's a sunglasses holder overhead, wide door pockets, and compartments for the second- and third-row passengers.
 And there are cup holders for everyone.

 The Kia Sedona is enjoyable to drive, with a terrific, tight, European-feeling independent suspension, using MacPherson struts in front and a multi-link system in the rear.
 The ride has a solid, steady, quality feel, no matter the road surface.